7+ Best Transcription Software of 2024 (Speech to Text Tools)

 - Express Scribe Basic at $60 ($39.95 after discount)

-You can also choose to bundle other software with the primary tool, such as Express Dictate and Express Invoice.
-Payment for the tool can be made using most cards or via PayPal.
+You can also bundle other software with the primary tool, such as Express Dictate and Express Invoice.
+You can pay using most cards or via PayPal.

 Here’s a list of the most significant features of the tool: